Reporting an Issue in Alfresco Community Edition

 Improvement Request Template

 The ALF project has an issue type 'Improvement Request'.
 This is used for requesting an enhancement to the system that includes new functionality and is not a fix to existing intended behavior.
-It is very hard to prioritize the enhancement requests we got through the issue tracker, and so they rarely get attention.
+Unless an enhancement request is for a part of the product that is already on our roadmap, or is otherwise requested by our paying customers, we are unlikely to prioritize these issues.
 The best way to request a product enhancement is to purchase a support subscription and raise the enhancement request through support.

 If you decide to create an 'Improvement Request', make sure to follow the guidelines for reporting bugs, but in the Description field use this template: